 "Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.
 They were delighted to hear this and promised to give him money.

 "For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed, took bread..."
+(I Corinthians 11:23).

-(It is possible that the meaning of the Greek word "betray" in the original version is that God is giving Jesus over to his suffering.)
+It is possible that the meaning of the Greek word "betray" in the original version is that God is giving Jesus over to his suffering.

 Professor Ehrman reflects, "the common notion that Judas simply told the authorities where they could locate Jesus apart from the crowd may be right, but why would they need an insider for that kind of information?
 Judas might have divulged something else, some information that the authorities could use to bring Jesus up on charges.
 It is striking that in the reports of Jesus trials, He is charged with calling Himself such things as the Messiah, the Son of God, and the King of the Jews” (Mark 14:61, 15:2, John 18:33, 19:19).

-Bargil Pixner in his book "With Jesus in Jerusalem" says:
+Bargil Pixner in his book, 'With Jesus in Jerusalem', says,

 "...
 At the house of the high priest, very different deliberations were in progress.
-"The chief priests and the teachers of the law were looking for some slay way to arrest Jesus and kill him.
-"But not during the feast" or the people may riot".
-(Mark 14:1-2)Thus it was very convenient for them when a disciple of Jesus came to them and agreed to hand over this dangerous Galilean.
-They offered him thirty denarii for his plan.
+"The chief priests and the teachers of the law were looking for some slay way to arrest Jesus and kill Him.
+‘But not during the feast or the people may riot’ (Mark 14:1-2).
+Thus it was very convenient for them when a disciple of Jesus came to them and agreed to hand over this dangerous Galilean.
+They offered him thirty denarii for his plan”.